White Collar Crime

 Michael Pariente is a former prosecutor and federal public defender who fights for the rights of those accused of financial crimes in Clark County courts – both in state and federal court.
 He is an aggressive defense attorney who understands how to employ creative defenses on complicated matters.

 Michael Pariente will never farm your case out to a less-experienced association.
-When you hire The Pariente Law Firm, you have a 15-year veteran personally handling all aspects of your case.
+When you hire Pariente Law Firm, P.C., you have a 15-year veteran personally handling all aspects of your case.
 Call 702-966-5310 today to schedule a consultation.

 Michael Pariente represents people in Las Vegas, Paradise, Henderson and anywhere in Clark County.